CRJ 195: Criminal Justice Internship

-Printed applications for the Fall 2015 semester will be accepted in the Division of Criminal Justice office (ALP-137) on March 18th and 19th, 2015, from 8:00 a.m. to 4:59 p.m.
+Printed applications for the Spring 2016 semester will be accepted in the Division of Criminal Justice office (ALP-137) on October 19th and 20th, 2015, from 8:00 a.m. to 4:59 p.m.
 ONLY.
 All applications must be complete.
 Neither early nor late applications will be accepted, nor applications submitted in any other manner.

 - CRJ major status.
 Other majors, Expressed Interest in Criminal Justice, and CRJ minors will not be accepted.

 - Senior status at beginning of Internship semester (90 units completed).
 Earned units plus units-in-progress must total a minimum of 90.